 Institutional aid is financial aid offered by the school you plan to attend and is only available to incoming and current students.
 This type of aid may be need-based or merit-based.
 Some schools offer more institutional aid opportunities than others, depending on the size of the pool from which they can draw money.
 Schools may include your institutional aid offer in your financial aid letter, which should arrive with or around the same time as your offer of acceptance.
 If you wish to learn more about institutional aid opportunities, contact the financial aid office at your prospective schools.

 While some institutional aid may come directly from your school, other grants and scholarships are endowed by individuals and administered by your college.
 These individuals are frequently alumni or have other connections to the institution and want to make college accessible to future students.
 For named grants and scholarships that have living sponsors, you may be asked to write a thank-you note or a letter explaining how the funds made your education possible.

 What is the difference between a need-blind and a need-aware school?

 There are two types of colleges when it comes to admissions decisions and their relation to financial need: need-blind and need-aware.
-Need-blind schools do not factor in a student’s ability to pay for tuition when making the decision on whether to admit the student.
+Need-blind schools do not factor in a student’s ability to pay for tuition when making the decision to admit the student.
 Schools ideally would meet all financial need when creating a financial aid package (through a combination of federal aid and institutional aid), but some need-blind schools only partially meet financial need, and others only meet the financial need of U.S. applicants.